sn82978/Cosmic-Ray-Transport-Plots/README.md

-# Constraining Cosmic Ray Transport with Observations of the Circumgalactic Medium
+# Cosmic Ray Transport Plots

 This repository contains the Python code I developed to generate a central figure for my **second-author publication**: